joelpt/quickfort/readme.txt

 * Always check QF's mousetip instructions before hitting Alt+D to begin a blueprint.
 Being in the wrong menu is a common cause of wacky behavior.

+* During DF macro playback, don't move the mouse into or out of the DF window (including ONTO the QF mousetip).
+Doing so will cause DF to stop playing your macro.
+It is usually safe to move the mouse (not too quickly) around the DF window itself.

 * If you use a non-English keyboard layout, QF2 may require some tweaking first.
   The simplest solution is to switch to an English keyboard layout while running